La Fortuna Costa Rica is home to Arenal Volcano (pictured above). In fact, this area is often referred to as Arenal Costa Rica.

-This area is the perfect jungle destination complete with amazing waterfalls, hanging bridges, ziplining, great hiking spots, whitewater rafting, hot springs and more.
+This area is the perfect jungle destination complete with amazing waterfalls, hanging bridges, zip lining, great hiking spots, white water rafting, hot springs and more.

 Flying into the Liberia or San Jose airport are both good options for going to La Fortuna.
-From San Jose airport it will take you about three and a half hours to drive to La Fortuna.
+From San Jose to La Fortuna will take you about three and a half hours to drive.
 From Liberia it will take about two and a half hours.

 The best option to get to La Fortuna is to rent a car.
 If coming from San Jose or from Liberia you can rent a car from close to the airport (but free transportation to the rental car office is provided from the airport).